José Esteban Muñoz

 José Esteban Muñoz (August 9, 1967 – December 3, 2013) was a Cuban American academic in the fields of performance studies, visual culture, queer theory, cultural studies, and critical theory.

 His first book, Disidentifications: Queers of Color and the Performance of Politics (1999) examines the performance, activism, and survival of queer people of color through the optics of performance studies.
 His second book, Cruising Utopia: the Then and There of Queer Futurity, was published by NYU Press in 2009.
+In 2020, the book that Muñoz was working on at the time of his death, The Sense of Brown: Ethnicity, Affect and Performance, was published by Duke University after Joshua Chambers-Letson and Tavia Nyong'o finished the manuscript Muñoz left behind.
+In this book, Muñoz describes the term “Brownness”, used to describe experiences and cultural practices of Brown people.
+He not only explains this term, but he also relates it back to the queer community, expanding on his past work on queer theory.
+He relates these topics together, advocating for a mode of resistance against the negative experiences presented by societal norms.

 Muñoz was Professor in, and former Chair of, the Department of Performance Studies at New York University's Tisch School of the Arts.
 Muñoz was the recipient of the Duke Endowment Fellowship (1989) and the Penn State University Fellowship (1997).
 He was also affiliated with the Modern Language Association, American Studies Association, and the College Art Association.

 Biography

-Muñoz was born in Havana, Cuba in 1967, shortly before relocating with his parents to the Cuban exile enclave of Hialeah, Florida, the same year.
-He received his undergraduate education at Sarah Lawrence College in 1989 with a B.A. in Comparative Literature.
-In 1994, he completed his doctorate from the Graduate Program in Literature at Duke University, where he studied under the tutelage of queer theorist Eve Kosofsky Sedgwick.
+Muñoz was born in Havana, Cuba, in 1967, shortly before relocating with his parents to the Cuban exile enclave of Hialeah, Florida, the same year.
+He earned a B.A. in Comparative Literature at Sarah Lawrence College in 1989.
+In 1994, he earned a doctorate from the Graduate Program in Literature at Duke University, where he studied under queer theorist Eve Kosofsky Sedgwick.

 He wrote about artists, performers, and cultural figures including Vaginal Davis, Nao Bustamante, Carmelita Tropicana, Isaac Julien, Jorge Ignacio Cortiñas, Kevin Aviance, James Schuyler, Richard Fung, Basquiat, Pedro Zamora, and Andy Warhol.
 His work is indebted to the work of Chicana feminists: Gloria Anzaldúa, Cherríe Moraga, Chela Sandoval, and Norma Alarcón, members of the Frankfurt School of critical thinkers such as Ernst Bloch, Theodor Adorno, and Walter Benjamin, and the philosophy of Martin Heidegger.